prabaldeveloper/Electric/docs/Liquidity.md

 }
 ```

-> Removes the liquidity from the pool for a user
+> Removes the liquidity from the pool for a user.
 > Transfer the interest accumulated to the user